 Teaching at Thornton is inclusive and does not discriminate in relation to protected characteristics.
 In relation to disability discrimination especially, assessment of pupils and planning of lessons ensure that teaching enables all pupils to make progress.
-Furthermore, where required and so far as reasonable, adjustments are made to include pupils with disabilities on school trips and in after-school clubs.
-This may include providing support through a Teaching Assistant, working with parents/guardians to establish a support network, training staff.
+Furthermore, and so far as reasonable, adjustments are made to include pupils with disabilities on school trips and in after-school clubs.